-The exemption request is consistent with previously granted exemptions and is commensurate with the risk associated with the facility.
+The exemption request is consistent with previously granted exemptions and SECY-14-0066 for the Kewaunee Power Station, and is commensurate with the risk associated with the facility.
 The changes in regulatory requirements are appropriate because the traditional accident sequences that dominate operating reactor risk are no longer applicable.
-Requiring the licensee to maintain its current level of EP imposes an unnecessary regulatory burden.
+Continued application of the regulation to the licensee, to maintain its current level of EP, is not necessary to achieve the underlying purpose of the regulation.
 Therefore, the staff recommends that the Commission:

-Approve: The staff's proposal to grant DEK's requested EP exemptions from certain requirements of 10 CFR 50.47(b) and Appendix E to 10 CFR Part 50 consistent with the discussion above.
+Approve: The staff's proposal to grant DEF's requested EP exemptions from certain requirements of 10 CFR 50.47(b) and Appendix E to 10 CFR Part 50 consistent with the discussion above.